Getting Started#

 To view the schema of the spanish output table, run the following command:

-$ td table schema --collection tutorial --name spanish
+$ td table schema --coll tutorial --name spanish

 The results should look like this: